La Tania’s local ski area

-By 3 Valleys standards, La Tania's slopes are not very high - the village is located at 1400m and its lift go up to the Col de la Loze at 2305m - but crucially its slopes face North West and hold their snow well.
-The mountainside that La Tania shares with its neighbour Courchevel La Praz also has the best tree skiing in all the 3 Valleys, which is useful in flat light.
-The blue and green pistes back to the village are reinforced by snow cannons, so you can ski back to the village even if it has not snowed for a while.
+By the standards of its lift-linked neighbours, La Tania’s tree-lined slopes are not very high.
+The village is located at 1400m above sea level and its top lift goes up to the Col de la Loze at 2305m, but crucially its slopes face North-West so hold their snow well.
+The mountainside that La Tania shares with its neighbour Courchevel Le Praz also has the best tree skiing in the whole of the 3 Valleys, which is useful in flat light.
+The blue and green pistes back to the village are reinforced by snow cannons, so you can usually ski back to the village even if it has not snowed for a while.

 There is also a good variety of local slopes.
 Beginners have a free child-friendly nursery slope in the village then longer green and blue runs to start exploring on.
-They can also get over to Meribel on an easy blue piste (Boulevarde de la Loze) or to Courchevel on an even easier green piste. which goes to Courchevel 1850.
-Intermediates can switch between the local blue and red runs.
-Advanced skiers have the black run Dou de Lanches which connects with another black run (Jockeys) that decends all the way down to Courchevel Le Praz: the combined vertical is about 1000m.
-The Col de la Loze also accesses North-facing off-piste (near the Dou de Lanches run), East-facing off-piste (towards Courchevel from Chenus) and West-facing off-piste (from Boulevarde de la Loze towards Meribel) but only a guide can tell you whether it's safe for freeriding or not, so hiring one is strongly recommended.
+They can also get over to Meribel on an easy blue piste (Boulevarde de la Loze) or to Courchevel on an even easier green piste which goes to Courchevel 1850.
+Intermediate-level skiers can switch between the local blue and red runs.
+Advanced skiers have the black run Dou de Lanches which connects with another black run (Jockeys) that descends all the way down to Courchevel Le Praz: the combined vertical is about 1000m.
+For freeriders, the Col de la Loze accesses North-facing off-piste (near the Dou de Lanches run), East-facing off-piste (towards Courchevel from Chenus) and West-facing off-piste (from Boulevarde de la Loze towards Meribel) but only a guide can tell you whether it’s safe for freeriding or not, so hiring one is strongly recommended.

 Although La Tania has an interesting little local ski area, intermediates and above will want to explore at least the Courchevel valley, and most will want to discover the whole of the 3 Valleys.
-It's quite simply the largest lift-linked ski area in the world, with skiing and boarding for every standard, and having access to this huge domain is the main reason most people choose to come to La Tania.
-And the lift connections between the valleys are so good that you really can ski over to Val Thorens, Les Menuires and St Martin be Belleville, and return to La Tania before the lifts close.
-But don't get too carried away and keep an eye on the time: the lift connections between the valleys are excellent but the bus connections are either terrible or non-existent.
-And the cost of a taxi back from Val Thorens to La Tania will be horrendous.
+It’s quite simply the largest lift-linked ski area in the world, with skiing and boarding for every standard, and hundreds of runs to choose from, so having access to this huge domain is the main reason why keen skiers come to La Tania.
+And the lift connections between the valleys are so good that you can ski over to Meribel either directly or via Courchevel, then carry onto Val Thorens, Les Menuires or St Martin be Belleville, and return to La Tania before the lifts close.
+But don’t get too carried away and keep an eye on the time: it’s a seriously long journey to Val Thorens and back, and whilst the lift connections between the valleys are excellent, the bus connections are terrible.
+And the cost of a taxi from any of the Belleville valley resorts to La Tania would be horrendous.

 Accommodation in La Tania